 - Specific interventions.
 Legislative measures are needed to reduce inequalities between women and men in harassment in the workplace, discrimination in hiring, access to finance and access to technology. - Focusing on maternal and paternal parental leave.
-Rather than pursuing a totally gender-neutral approach, if a bonus is granted to parents who share parental leave more equally, fathers may be induced to make more use of paternal leave.
+Rather than pursuing a totally gender-neutral approach, if a bonus is granted to parents who share parental leave more and communicating.
+Retrain and upgrade the skills of large numbers of workers in informal sectors, such as agriculture.
+While some workers may be reached through the market, others will need the help of the public sector, nongovernmental organizations and others.